 You can take a step beyond making a one-time or regular contribution with an annual pledge.
 A pledge is a commitment to support Marble financially in the year ahead.
 It is not legally binding, but rather, it is a faith commitment, a commitment to partner with God and with us.

-Marble members express their reason for pledging in a variety of ways: Pledging “allows me to be in the thick of it” or “I have the opportunity to ‘gift to others’ what I have enjoyed” or “it’s about partnership with God.”
-Or, as Dr. Brown expressed it, a pledge is “a thank you note to God.”
+Marble members express their reason for pledging in a variety of ways: Pledging “allows me to be in the thick of it” or “I have the opportunity to ‘gift to others’ what I have enjoyed” or “it’s about a partnership with God.”
+Or, as former Senior Minister, Dr. Brown expressed it, a pledge is “a thank you note to God.”
 Your support helps others experience the inclusive, hope-filled ministry of Marble Church.

 How many people pledge to Marble Church?